-"I don't know."
-Sam laughed, turning to look at him with wide eyes.
+"I don't know," Sam laughed, turning to look at him with wide eyes.
 "I guess I just never thought I'd see it happen."

-Johnny hoped that somewhere, miles away, Corinthos was receiving news about his lost assets.
-He hoped Morgan was realizing the depth of the situation and Sonny was panicking , that they were both regretting with all their being, everything they'd done to the Zacchara family.
+Johnny hoped that somewhere, miles away, the Corinthos organization was receiving news about their lost assets.
+He hoped Morgan was realizing the depth of the situation and that rat bastard Sonny was dumbstruck , that they were both regretting with all their being everything they'd done to the Zacchara family.

 "This is only the beginning," Johnny promised.
 He bent his head, dark Cassadine hair brushing against his cheek.